yegor256/blog/_drafts/corners.md

 of the project, not yours.
 Even if you can't figure it out because you don't know anything about Ruby and they hired you to fix bugs in a Ruby on Rails code base &mdash; it's their fault.
-Why did they hire you if you don't know nothing in Ruby.
+Why did they hire you when you don't know nothing about Ruby?

 So, be positive, don't blame yourself.
 If you don't know how this damn code works, it's a fault of the code, not yours.
 A good code is